 One seemingly insignificant lunch today formed the roots of the above tree.
 Isn't that amazing???
 Nothing is insignificant in my world because I know everything is temporary in a way most people simple don't/can't yet recognize.
 You can perhaps understand better why when I look at people, I see things others can't.
 It's my "superhero power" if you will--part of the reason why I adore comics as much as I do.
 And you can also probably understand better why I research and write about vampires.
 Life is so valuable to me--not just mine, but everyone else's, too.
 Much of my work is to help people recognize this innate value.
 That's why I miss teaching so much.
 Everyday, I had an opportunity to help people further their lives in positive ways.
 I could see things in students they hadn't yet seen and helped them recognize their own talents.
 My time as a professor was a divine gift--and I didn't waste it.
 Not a single second.
 Whatever it is you love, or don't love, I hope you can look at it now--even if it's only for a moment--through my eyes.

 Life is not easy.
 It's not simple.
 Not for any of us.
-So the next time you go out to eat for an impromptu lunch with a loved one, I want you to really eat--be mindful of EVERYTHING--your tongue, your mouth, your cheeks, the way each bite of food tastes from the moment it hits your mouth to moving down your throat and into your stomach.
+So the next time you go out to eat for an impromptu lunch, I want you to really eat--be mindful of EVERYTHING--your tongue, your mouth, your cheeks, the way each bite of food tastes from the moment it hits your mouth to moving down your throat and into your stomach.
 Being mindful of the impermanence in life can be scary, it's true--but if you live life with keen mindfulness, you will enjoy everything life has to offer that much more...including food.
 And, a bonus benefit is, it will be a rarity when you have to eat something other than food, like your own words.... :)

 Until next time, dearest readers...eat and be merry!